Okay you guys, it’s here: The Ramadan Weight Loss Diet Plan.

-Lemonade: 2 glasses of water, juice from 2 lemons, 1 tbsp honey, a few mint leaves, 2 tbsp chia seeds
+Lemonade: 2 glasses of water, 2 tbsp fresh lemon juice, 1 tbsp honey, a few mint leaves, 2 tbsp chia seeds

 Just mix everything in a small jug and that’s it.
 Also, do as I say, not as I did in the photo, use the juice of the lemon, don’t just slice the lemon and put it in your lemonade because that can get pretty bitter.
 This drink is less of a drink and more of a MEAL because all those chia seeds make this very thick.
 It’s not very pleasant to drink, I will admit that to you, but it will REALLY help the weight loss process.

 Iftar option 1: 1 cup of Channa Chaat